pallets/click/docs/commands.rst

         cli(obj={})

-If the object is provided each context will pass the object onwards to it's children, but at any level a context's object can be overridden.
+If the object is provided each context will pass the object onwards to its children, but at any level a context's object can be overridden.
 To reach to a parent ``context.parent`` can be used.

 In addition to that instead of passing an object down nothing stops the